adventuregamestudio/ags-manual/README.md

 The manual is hosted online on [adventuregamestudio.github.io/ags-manual/](https://adventuregamestudio.github.io/ags-manual/).
 You can also download the [latest release](https://github.com/adventuregamestudio/ags-manual/releases/latest).

+## Creating a release

+Below are the steps necessary to creating a release using the automation currently in place (GitHub Actions).

+### Approving links

+If a link to a URL that is not a manual page is added in the GitHub wiki, this means any website links but also special URLs like `mailto:`, it needs to be approved or the build process will fail.

+Approved links are alphabetically ordered in [`meta/approved_links.txt`](https://github.com/adventuregamestudio/ags-manual/blob/master/meta/approved_links.txt).
+Update it as needed.

+### Generating a release

+Just create a new tag in GitHub release interface with a name that begins with `v` (e.g. `v1.2.3`) and the GitHub Actions should trigger and generate the appropriate packages and push as assets in the Release page.

+The CI from ags will then pick up the most recent version of the `ags-help.chm` uploaded to a release.

 ## Building the help files

 The help files are generated using [Pandoc](https://pandoc.org/) and [GNU Make](https://www.gnu.org/software/make/)!